 “And when the brother entered he asked a blessing from both of them, and he drew back and was unable to look directly upon the face of Elias because of the rays of light radiating from his countenance, for he shone like the lightning, as it is written, “The righteous shall shine like the sun in the kingdom of their father’.”
 Then the holy father Pisentius was angry with the brother saying: “This is not the good manners of monasticism and the ways of the brethren, to enter without permission” (transl.
 De Lacy O’Leary in Patrologia Orientalis 22 (1930) 341.

 fol.
-42 = Fragment of a colophon and scribal note.
-Subscription in Greek: “the monastery of our holy Father Abba Shenoute the Archimandrite”;
+42 = Fragment of Proverbs 2:21-3:5 and scribal note.
+Subscription in Greek: “of the monastery of our holy Father Abba Shenoute the Archimandrite”;

 fol.
 43-44 = Liturgical fragments.
 Typika.